 Yeah, there’s a risk.
 Like we can build social capital by insisting on maintaining a least the appearance of fairness and rationality in a way that spills over into real good behavior, I think there’s good reason to believe that engaging in a performance of kindness and selflessness does make us kinder, more selfless people.
 The circuitry from feelings to actions isn’t one-way only.
 What you do, you also become.

 It makes me think of the movie The Invention of Lying.
-It had an interesting feature (before it became about religion and went down the drain): never lying meant no pretension and no polite fictions.
-By extension, that means no chance of internal conflict between what we really feel and what we say and do.
+It had an interesting idea (before it became about religion and went down the drain): never lying meant no pretension and no polite fictions.
+By extension, that meant no internal conflict between what we really feel and what we say and do.
 If we didn’t have to keep track of what we should say and do there’s no need for anyone in our mind holding our selfish and superficial impulses back.
 By recognizing that we need to adhere to positive fictions we grant more power to the parts of our minds that really believe in them.

 Myths about spirits and gods whose powers wax and wane with our belief in them and practice in their service may not be literally true but still capture something important about our psychology.

 The “conservative” solution is thus: keep what works, it’s not perfect but its better than risking it all.
 But by writing this book Simler and Hanson, however reluctantly, signal (besides their own cleverness, of course) their support for a more “radical” approach.
 Our hypocrisy might have benefits, but the costs are great too.
-We’re wasting a lot of resources on misdirected charity, education arms races, conspicous consumption, unnecessary medicine etc. that would do a lot of good if we could direct them more effectively towards their supposed ends.
+We’re wasting a lot of resources on misdirected charity, education arms races, conspicuous consumption, unnecessary medicine etc. that would do a lot of good if we could direct them more effectively towards their supposed ends.

-For that, everyone (or at least the culture at large, whatever that means in pratice) needs to get onboard.
+For that, everyone (or at least the culture at large, whatever that means in practice) needs to get onboard.
 But how do you convince people about facts there are whole freaking brain systems in place to prevent us from thinking about?

 Some say everyone already knows this.
 Robin Hanson wrote a blog post responding to reviews which included assertions like “this is obvious to everyone not a hippie”, or a new “packaging of known ideas”.
 They do acknowledge this in the book when they talk about education: